 When the French government asked Microsoft for information on the attacks on Charlie Hebdo, the company had them gave it in less than 45 minutes.

 But it seems that Microsoft's case is very different from Apple's.
-Apple quite rightly states that granting a in of the terrorist, will give the FBI access to millions of iPhones in circulation.
-The company has not denied giving the FBI access to information stored on its servers, but it denies developing a backdoor on the device.
+Apple reports very well that giving a backdoor to the terrorist's device will give the FBI access to millions of iPhone in circulation.
+The company has not refused to give FBI access to information stored on its servers, but refuses to develop a backdoor on the device.